 This course is the capstone of the MS program in Integrated Digital Media.
-Each student, guided by a thesis adviser and with the other faculty support as required by the specific project, completes a major media-production project.
+Each student, guided with thesis faculty completes a major media-production project.
 The thesis form and format are determined by agreement between the student and adviser with department approval.

 In this course, students will examine and analyze the history and theoretical discourse of media and technology, while connecting these studies to contemporary trends and issues.
 Students will also explore the cultural impact of media and technology.
 Lectures, discussions, readings, research, and writing constitute the body of this course.